 Based on solid evidence, obesity is associated with increased incidence and mortality from CRC.

-Factors Associated With a Decreased Risk of Colorectal Cancer
+Factors With Adequate Evidence for a Decreased Risk of Colorectal Cancer

 Based on solid evidence, regular physical activity is associated with a decreased incidence of CRC.

-Interventions Associated With Decreased Risk of Colorectal Cancer
+Interventions With Adequate Evidence for a Decreased Risk of Colorectal Cancer

 Based on solid evidence, daily aspirin (acetylsalicylic acid [ASA]) for at least 5 years reduces CRC incidence and mortality.
-This is based on two reports of extended follow-up of two RCTs [19,20] and meta-analysis of observational studies.
+This is based on two reports of extended follow-up of two randomized controlled trials (RCTs) [10,11] and a meta-analysis of observational studies.
 A third report that adds extended follow-up of an additional two RCTs (with a meta-analysis of all four RCTs) adds certainty to this conclusion.